London to Battle: London's Premier Ultramarathon

 The race will begin at exactly 9am, and end at 5pm the following day.
 English Heritage have generously permitted the finish line be under the Gatehouse the spectacular Battle Abbey, on the edge of the battlefield of Hastings.

 It is a measured 102 miles (shorter and includes some faster ground than the 2019 route).
-The course is largely based on a long distance footpath called Harold's Way (but we have made some improvements for the next edition in 2021).
-The 2021 route should be around 2 hours faster than the 2019 route.
+The course is largely based on a long distance footpath called Harold's Way (but we have made some modifications for the next edition ).
+The modified route should be around 2 hours faster than the 2019 route.
 The route has around 2200 m of elevation.
 There is a 32 hour time limit.
 70% of the route is off-road; this includes 20 miles of Thames Path, parks, farmland etc, 30% is tarmac road (mainly quiet country lanes).

 In 2018 and 2019 we undertook a £1000 programme to update the waymarks on the route, after the Thames, with brand new "1066 Harold's Way" waymark discs, funded by your entry fee, to help promote use of the path to increase tourism as well as make help the event participants on the day.